Mozart: “Queen of the Night” Aria: Transcribed for Cello

-From the opera “The Magic Flute” here is one of Mozart’s most dramatic and well-known opera arias, transcribed for cello with piano accompaniment.
+From the opera “The Magic Flute” here is the sheet music for one of Mozart‘s most dramatic and well-known opera arias, transcribed for cello with piano accompaniment.
 The title of this aria in german is “Hell’s Vengeance” (Der Hölle Rache) and it certainly helps our interpretation to know the singer’s words:

 “hell’s vengeance boils in my heart …. death and despair blaze all around me …. kill him, or you will no longer be my daughter” etc.